 Presents a framework for accounting and financial reporting for government and not-for-profit organizations.
-Topics include general and special fund accounting for hospitals, charities, foundations, colleges and universities, and government agencies.
+Topics include general and speecial fund accounting for hospitals, charities, foundations, colleges and universities, and government agencies.
 Prerequisite: ACCT 102 or ACCT&202 with a C or better, or entry code.

 After completing this class, students should be able to:

 - Analyze government and not-for-profit financial reporting and how it differs from for-profit businesses.

 - Analyze and apply the purpose of fund accounting, the types of funds used by governments and not-for-profits, and the basic government and fund statements.

 - Explain the process related to governmental activities and the recognition of revenue and expenditures, including long-term debt obligations.